📱 The Love Ireland app is here — now on iPhoneDownload Love Ireland on the App Store

 What is the best first step for an American who thinks they qualify?

 Start by confirming your ancestry — specifically whether a parent or grandparent was born on the island of Ireland.
 If you are not certain, the guide to tracing your Irish roots from the US explains how to search Irish records online and through the National Library of Ireland.
-Once you have confirmed the Irish-born ancestor, contact the nearest Irish consulate to request the current Foreign Births Register application pack.
+Once you have confirmed the Irish-born ancestor, begin your Foreign Births Register application online at the Department of Foreign Affairs portal (fbr.dfa.ie), then post the required supporting documents to the Foreign Births Registration office in Dublin.

 ☘️ Join 64,000+ Ireland Lovers